About this web page ...

 The photograph has been assumed to depict Sulerzhitsky's first contingent of Doukhobor emigrants at the Richner factory, as described in his diary.
 References were made to the use of tarps for protection from the weather, and such a tarp is seen here on the sheet metal rooftop, possibly drying in the sun from the previous night's rain.
 A second photograph in the Tarasoff collection, seen below and also dated 1898, depicts a similar scene and a similar tarp observed in the opposite direction, suggesting that these two images may be a pair, possibly created at the same time.
 Both photographs also appear in Mr. Tarasoff's two profusely illustrated books, The Pictorial History of the Doukhobors and Plakun Trava.

-This same photograph, interestingly, also appears in another archive with a slightly different twist to the interpretation of its contents.
-The image is found in a St. Petersburg Russian museum collection (Link), and is one of twenty other photographs, depicting the emigration of the Doukhobors to Canada on the SS Lake Huron.
+This same photograph, interestingly, also appears in another archive with a slightly different interpretation of its contents.
+The image is found in a Saint Petersburg Russian museum collection (Link), and is one of twenty other photographs, depicting the emigration of the Doukhobors to Canada on the SS Lake Huron.
+A clipping of the upper portion of this image is depicted below.
 There were two transatlantic voyages on this steamship, and museum researchers have found this particular image (Fond No.1692-2) to be more likely associated with the later Huron voyage, bringing the fourth group, the Kars Doukhobors, to Canada in 1899.
 There were in fact four known groups of Doukhobors to have occupied the kerosene factory at Batoum, the first in December 1898, and the last in May 1899, and it would have therefore been this latter group depicted in this image.
 And indeed, a casual look at the clothing of the immigrants in both images does suggest that this may have been a warmer spring-like moment rather than the month of December.
 In any case, the determination of the group in question may not be all that important, as this scene at the kerosene factory would have been a similar one, depicting all Doukhobor migrants en route to Canada between 1898 and 1899.

 The SS Lake Huron arrives at Batoum ...